-3 hacks that will stop you from overeating at meals
+3 hacks that stop you from overeating

 If you are among the 100 million people who watched the Super Bowl, you may also be someone who woke up the next morning regretting the volume of foods you consumed.
 It’s the special occasions, the people we celebrate with, the decorations, and the ambiance that give us an excuse to make an exception.

 But it doesn't always stop there.
 Sometimes we overeat on regular days and with regular meals.
 Or All.
 The.
 Time.